selwynpolit/d9book/book/composer.md

 :::

-## composer.json patches in separate file
+## Put composer.json patches in a separate file

 To separate patches into a different file other than composer json add `"patches-file"` section under `"extra"`.
 See example below: